 American vs. British spelling

-Ensure that your computer's spell-checker is set to the correct variety of English, or check in a good dictionary.
+Ensure that your computer's spell-checker is set to the correct version of English or check a good dictionary.

 The main differences between British and American spelling are as follows: